-Under the Local Government Act 1989, Council has three options as to the valuation base it elects to use.
+Under section 157(1) of the Local Government Act 1989, Council has three options as to the valuation base it elects to use.
 They are:

 - Capital Improved Value (CIV) Value of land and improvements upon the land. - Site Value (SV) Value of land only. - Net Annual Value (NAV) Rental valuation based on CIV.